sjbrown/misc_work/deckahedron/mod_green_story.md

    Story.
 Act Three is about Synthesis!
 15. Final Image – opposite of Opening Image, proving, visually, that a change has occurred within the character.

+### Harmon's Story Circle

+1. You (a character is in a zone of comfort)
+   ESTABLISH A PROTAGONIST
+2. Need (but they want something)
+   SOMETHING AIN'T QUITE RIGHT
+3. Go (they enter an unfamiliar situation)
+   CROSSING THE THRESHOLD
+4. Search (adapt to it)
+   THE ROAD OF TRIALS
+5. Find (find what they wanted)
+   MEETING WITH THE GODDESS
+6. Take (pay its price)
+   MEET YOUR MAKER
+7. Return (and go back to where they started)
+   BRINGING IT HOME
+8. Change (now capable of change)
+   MASTER OF BOTH WORLDS